Thursday, January 5, 2012

 Recently i re-read this article in an old issue of Artforum.
 I like this statement since it indirectly touches on some ideas that i think about in relation to some of my work, specifically the hard edge paintings.
 I think people often mis-interpret my paintings as being specifically about graffiti.
 The work incorporates it and pays homage to its history but in essence I'm using it as a starting point to explore larger cultural issues.

 My use of graffiti is both a personal element of my own history as a graff writer and an essential part of the overall formal composition in the same way color or texture is used.
 It's similar to the way painters use the figure as a means to explore various issues related to painting.
-I use the language of graffiti and abstraction to explore cultural constructs.
-How history is seen through this spectrum, how it's understood and the social dynamic between high and low cultural forms of expression.
-I'm also interested in the similarities between the history of abstraction and its utopian ideals and that of urban culture.
+I use the language of graffiti to explore abstract cultural constructs.
+How history is seen through this spectrum, how it's understood and the dynamic relationship between high and low forms of expression.